ekuang7/Credit_Prediction/README.md

 - Flask: Flask was used to handle the backend route /predict where the model was saved using joblib into a pkl file to loaded back when /predict flask backend api is used to predict an output to send back to the frontend.
 Flask was also used to handle the data sent from express to flask to process the data of incomes and approved and denied and doing the visualization using seaborn plots and saving them so they can be used in the information of summary statistics page.

-***Still Working On***

-Things still working on currently...
-- Working on an update information where user can update their account information and update their income or late information.
-- Working on an owner of page where the owner can review approved applications and set the approved amount of credit.

 ***Notes**